Akjm/Genre-Generator/README.md

 https://en.wikipedia.org/wiki/List_of_electronic_music_genres

-Creaed by AKJM as a joke.
+Created by AKJM as a joke.
 Written in python (and soon JavaScript)